- What is yacon syrup?

 Probably not.
 Trader Joe’s doesn’t currently make it and while you can find it on Walmart.com, locating it locally at your store is unlikely.
 Even a local Whole Foods here in LA we checked did not sell it.
 Nor does GNC.
 This remains a niche superfood.

 Your best chance will be at The Vitamin Shoppe in the US and Canada, or a place like Holland and Barrett in the UK.
 In a place like India, Ireland, or New Zealand… fuhgettaboutit!

-It seems to be too expensive to be sold by the gallon but if you look online, you can buy it in bulk or bigger quantities.
-On Amazon, there’s a good deal for a 3 pack of 8 oz. bottles from Nature Botanicals.
+It seems to be too expensive to be sold by the gallon but if you look online, you can find affordable brands.
+On Amazon, this bottle from Zint is both favorably reviewed and affordable.

 For a smaller amount, try Alovitox.
 It’s a USDA organic brand and they use glass jars.
 You can buy Alovitox on Amazon.

 Whatever type you choose, remember the best yacon syrup dosage for weight loss will be no more than 1.5 tablespoons (4 teaspoons) per day.
 Higher amounts produced GI discomfort in the study.
 Use it as a replacement for higher calorie sweeteners in your daily routine.